Eriobis/Prusa-Firmware/README.md

 # Original Prusa i3 Plus Firmware

+PrusaMK2base

+Firmware for other printers, based on prusaMK2 with automatic mesh bed leveling

+What is this repo ?

+I own a prusa MK2 and I think the FW is superb.
+I wanted to port it to my other machines.
+At the same time I'd like to share it with you.
+If it suits your need, just clone it :)

+Enjoy

 ## General instructions

 Pre-compiled hex files for all printers by PRUSA RESEARCH are available in hex_files folder.